ozwaldorf/carburetor/README.md

 #### Home Manager

+> Note: nixpkgs overlay *MUST* be used for the home manager modules to work.

 Several themes can be automatically installed and/or configured via home manager.

 Simply import the default module to make all options available, or import individual modules for only their specific options: